Shaurya-Jain-1000/Shaurya-Jain-1000/README.md

-- 👋 Hi, I’m Shaurya
+- 👋 Hi, I’m Zappricious
 - 👀 I’m interested in Automating my work, making bots and fun games and just making life easier with coding (especially python)
 - 🌱 I’m currently learning Machine Learning and Data Analysis with python
 - 💞️ I’m looking to collaborate on ...